 You can tour a facility you are considering and see if it looks clean, friendly, and welcoming, but you cannot possibly pre-judge the effectiveness of its programs or the extent to which the staff maintains health and safety standards.
-That’s why it’s good to know that a knowledgeable, impartial organization—JACHO—has examined, passed judgment on, and given its seal of approval to a facility
+That’s why it’s good to know that a knowledgeable, impartial organization—JACHO—has examined, passed judgment on, and given its seal of approval to a facility.

-You want to know that the center has not been the subject of consumer complaints, and that it meets with the high standards of the BBB.
+You want to know that the center has not been the subject of consumer complaints and that it meets the high standards of the BBB.
 While the JACHO rating (see item # 1, above) reflects opinions based on fact-finding by a professional agency, the BBB rating reflects client satisfaction—or lack of it.
-What do other clients like you have to say about the facility, its staff, its physical plant, its overall operation, and its effectiveness?
+What do other clients like you have to say about the facility, its staff, its physical site, its overall operation, and its effectiveness?
 The BBB rating is a reflection of the experiences of fellow consumers.

 Not every state has stringent licensing requirements.
 In some states, a center might employ therapists who haven’t been adequately trained and aren’t licensed.
-What licensing, what degrees and other accreditation do the therapists hold in the center you are considering?
+What licensing, degrees and other accreditation do the therapists hold in the center you are considering?
 LCSW and/or MAC are the best choices.